siavava/portfolio/content/projects/deep-learning/hyperparameter-tuning.md

   - "Python"
   - "PyTorch"
   - "Deep Learning"
+summary: |-
-summary: "How capacity trades against generalization on a two-layer CIFAR-10 classifier — comparing a 1024- and a 256-unit network by their train/validation gap and by norm-based generalization bounds."
+  How capacity trades against generalization on a two-layer CIFAR-10 classifier — comparing a 1024- and a 256-unit network by their train/validation gap and by norm-based generalization bounds.
 references:
   - https://notes.amittai.studio/deep-learning
   - https://notes.amittai.studio/algorithms/mathematical-algorithms/gradient-descent